How to add maven compiler plugin in java project

 Enable encoding for source files in the compiler

-We used to get a warning during the compilation process if the encoding is not set.
+We often receive a warning during the compilation process if the encoding is not set.
+This can be configured at either the compiler level or the project level.

-Compiler encoding configuration:
+Compiler encoding configuration

 <configuration>